aroushawan/Spellchecker/README.md

-the following is a program that takes in a file (english_words.txt)  which is fed to spellchecker.py to create a list of words to check spellings from. main.py is the main program where you can give any filename from the example text files and the output will show you the line numbers where there is a spelling error and the statistics of how many words were correct and incorrect with a percentage as well.
+The following program takes in a file (english_words.txt) that is fed to spellchecker.py to create a list of words to check spellings from. main.py is the main program where you can give any filename from the example text files and the output will show you the line numbers where there is a spelling error and the statistics of how many words were correct and incorrect with a percentage as well.
 Usage:
 clone the repository